vantage-sh/docs.vantage.sh/docs/network_flow_reports.md

         </table>

 :::note
-To derive the hostname, Vantage checks against some hardcoded IP ranges, and falls back to reverse DNS lookup for the IPs.
+To derive the hostname, Vantage checks against some hardcoded IP ranges, and then falls back to reverse DNS lookup for the IPs.
 If you have services with known IP ranges you want added, contact support@vantage.sh.
 :::

 </details>